The Girl's Guide to a Football Weekend in Vegas

 +140

-With a straight bet, the most common wager in football, the team you pick must cover the point spread.
-If you bet the Chargers, they must win by 4 points.
-For example, if the final score of the game is 21-17 in favor of the Chargers, subtract the line (-3) from the Chargers' final score (21).
+In a straight bet, the team picked must cover the point spread.
+In the example above, if you pick the Chargers, they must win the game by more than 3 points.
+If the final score of the game is 21-17 in favor of the Chargers, subtract the line (-3) from the Chargers' final score (21).
 Because the sum (21-3=18) is greater than the Chiefs' score of 17, you win.
 If you bet on the Chiefs, they must either win the game or lose by less than 3 points for you to collect.
 If the final score is 21-20 in favor of the Chargers, add the line (+3) to the Chiefs' final score (20).
 Here the sum (20+3=23) is greater than the Chargers' score of 21.
 That means you win a bet placed on the Chiefs, even though the Chiefs lost the game.
 If the Chargers win by exactly 3 points, the bet is declared a push and all money is refunded.

 The total is the total points expected to be scored by both teams in the game, also known as the over/under.
 You can bet on whether the total score of the game will be more or less than the total listed.
 A bet that the score will be more than the total is known as the "over," while a bet that the score will be less than the total is the "under."
 If you bet the over and the final score of the game is 21-20, regardless of which team wins, you lose because 21+20=41, which is less than the total.